onegronm/general-tree/README.md

 ## Purpose

 The purpose of this project is to create a reusable general tree data structure.
 A general tree is a tree in which each node can have zero or many child nodes.
 There are many examples of entities with relationships that can be represented by a general tree such as directories, family trees, business entities, geohashes, among many others.
 Development teams might find themselves writing tree structures from scratch when there's complex parent/child relationships that need to be traversed in a certain order and that require unique operations to be processed for each node.
 This may lead to tightly coupled solutions with little reusability.
-This library provides an extensible framework for general trees where the client can mix and match "lego blocks" to generate a tree with the desired functionality for insertion, deletion, location, and many other tasks.
+This library provides an extensible framework for general trees where the client can combine different strategies to achieve the desired functionality for insertion, deletion, location, and many other tasks.

 ## Architecture